Alx-ninan/tableau-superstore-analysis/README.md

 - 📉 **Tables** sub-category results in consistent losses despite high sales
 - 🌍 **West region** outperforms others in both sales and profitability
-- 🚚 **Standard Class** is the most frequently used shipping method but doesn't always yield the highest profit
 - 🧾 Certain states with high sales volumes also report high return rates

 ---